-4.6 Coordinate Transform
+4.7 Coordinate Transform Descriptor

-A Coordinate Transform maps the Elements associated with one Quantity to the Elements associated with another.
+The Elements of a Coordinate Descriptor are defined implicitly by mapping the Elements associated with another Descriptor using a Coordinate Transform.
 A simple example is the mapping of mission time TIME in seconds to Julian Date JD in days.
 We define this transformation by choosing a reference value of TIME (usually 0.0) and the corresponding reference value of JD (the JD when TIME is equal to 0.0; say 2445200.0), and defining the transformation relative to this reference value.
 If TIME is the correct time in seconds since the reference value, then the transformation type is LINEAR and the transformation scale is 1.0/86400.0 (the number of days in a second); this completely determines the transformation.
 If TIME is a spacecraft clock with glitches and resets, the transformation may be a lookup table or a polynomial with a more complicated definition.
+Lookup transforms are not yet implemented in the DM.

-In general, we consider a coordinate transform to link two Quantities which have the same Element Dimensionality d.
-One Quantity is referred to as the Pixel Quantity and one as the World Quantity (this does not necessarily imply that the Pixel Quantity has units of pixels; the names evoke the FITS keywords CRPIX and CRVAL).
-The transform consists of a Coordinate Transform Specification which has a Transform Type, a set of d Transform Scales $\Delta_i$ (i = 1, ..d), and associated Transform Parameters specific to the transform type.
-It also has a Reference Pixel Element and a Reference World Element, which are Value Elements (Elements of type V, see below) corresponding to the Pixel and World quantities.
-In our example above, the Pixel and World quantities are TIME and JD, and the Pixel and World Elements have values 0.0 and 2445200.0.
+In general, we consider a coordinate transform to link two Descriptors which have the same Element Dimensionality d.
+One Descriptor is referred to as the Parent or Pixel Descriptor and one as the Coordinate Descriptor (this does not necessarily imply that the Pixel Descriptor has units of pixels; the names evoke the FITS keywords CRPIX and CRVAL).
+The transform consists of a Coordinate Transform Specification which has a Transform Type, a set of d Transform Scales Δ_i (i = 1, ..d), and associated Transform Parameters specific to the transform type.
+It also has a Reference Pixel Element and a Reference Coordinate Element, which are Value Elements (Elements of type V, see below) corresponding to the Pixel and Coordinate descriptors.
+In our example above, the Pixel and Coordinate Descriptors are TIME and JD, and the Pixel and Coordinate Elements have values 0.0 and 2445200.0.

 The point here is that we choose to represent an arbitrary transformation by a local linear transform about a reference point, plus higher order corrections.
-This has three advantages: it maps directly to the FITS CRPIX/CRVAL/CDELT convention; it ensures that we have a defined 'center' for our transformation, which can be used as a default location by an application; and often the transformations we use are linear, and don't require any higher order parameters, so it makes the usual cases simple.
+This has three advantages: it maps directly to the FITS CR-PIX/CRVAL/CDELT convention; it ensures that we have a defined 'center' for our transformation, which can be used as a default location by an application; and often the transformations we use are linear, and don't require any higher order parameters, so it makes the usual cases simple.